- U.S. Society and Politics/Policy Perspectives

 Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports, Society, and Technology and an Assistant Professor of History.
 His research focuses on the history of sports and American culture.

-Smith's most recent book, A Season in the Sun: The Rise of Mickey Mantle (written with Randy Roberts), traces Mantle's ascendance as an American icon of the 1950s.
+Smith's most recent book, A Season in the Sun: The Rise of Mickey Mantle (written with Randy Roberts), traces Mantle's ascendance as an icon of the 1950s and baseball's place in American culture.

 His first book, The Sons of Westwood: John Wooden, UCLA, and the Dynasty That Changed College Basketball, explores the emergence of college basketball as a national pastime and the political conflicts in college athletics during the 1960s and 1970s.
 In 2014, Choice named The Sons of Westwood an "Outstanding Academic Title."